 Personal loans can be used to pay for almost anything.
-They can offer APRs that may be lower than those of a regular credit card (varying between 6% and 36% or higher), depending on your creditworthiness and the lender.
+They can offer APRs that may be lower than those of a regular credit card, depending on your creditworthiness and the lender.
 However, to get your best offers, you’ll need to have a:

 - Long credit history of on-time payment

 - Solid source of income and low existing debt